 For the Ganache Center

-- Pour powdered gelatin into a small saucepan with the cold water.
-(It's important here to use platinum gelatin and measure the water precisely) Allow that to sit in the pan for 10 minutes.
-After, place cream into a medium saucepan along with vanilla paste & coffee granules.
+Pour powdered gelatin into a small saucepan with the cold water.
+(It's important to use platinum gelatin and measure the water precisely).
+Allow it to sit in the pan for 10 minutes.

-- Meanwhile, place the saucepan of gelatin over low heat.
-Just enough to melt the gelatin, not boil it.
+Place the saucepan of gelatin over low heat to melt the gelatin, not boil it.
 Remove from heat once melted.

-- Once the cream is hot and steaming (not boiling), pour the melted gelatin in, whisk together very quickly, then immediately pour the mixture over the finely chopped chocolate.
-Blend the chocolate mixture for half a minute if you have a stick blender.
-If not, allow it to sit for 3 minutes then whisk until smooth.
+Once the cream is hot and steaming (not boiling), pour the melted gelatin in.
+Whisk together quickly, then immediately pour the mixture over the finely chopped chocolate.
+Allow it to sit for 3 minutes then whisk until smooth.

-- Place cling film on the surface of the cream and chill in the fridge for 4 hours.
+Cover cream with plastic wrap and chill in the fridge for 4 hours.

 Chocolate Custard Top

 Finely chop the chocolate and put in a medium bowl with a sieve placed on top.
 Set it aside.

 Place eggs and sugar into a bowl and whisk for about 2 minutes, until the mixture is light and slightly thicker.

 Pour milk and heavy cream into a saucepan over medium heat.
 Once it starts to steam, slowly pour it over the eggs and sugar whisking constantly.